Nerozdilna/DataCleaningWeek4/README.md

 ### DataCleaningWeek4 folder contains:
-* a) This readme.md file;
+* This readme.md file;
-* b) run_analysis.R script with step by step descriptions on how data from Week 4 assignment was read/manipulated/summarized;
+* run_analysis.R script with step by step descriptions on how data from Week 4 assignment was read/manipulated/summarized;
-* c) Codebook to describe variables in summarised dataset (saved and submitted as summarised_done.txt)
+* Codebook to describe variables in summarised dataset (saved and submitted as summarised_done.txt)

 In this assignment, we have been provided an url link to a zip file which had to be unzipped into a folder on local working directory.

-This folder contains two subfolders with similar txt files for
+This folder contains two subfolders with similar txt files for:
-* a) Observations measures on 561 variables;
+* Observations measures on 561 variables;
-* b) Subjects (persons who were providing observations), 30 in total
+* Subjects (persons who were providing observations), 30 in total
-* c) Activities for subjects which were of 6 different types
+* Activities for subjects which were of 6 different types

 Two subforders are "test" and "train" which were eventually merged into a single dataset.